 That’s right, by reading about different ideas, concepts and trying out different things.

-That’s why people constantly nag about going outside of your comfort zone.
+That’s why online gurus constantly nag about going outside of your comfort zone.
+And it makes sense.
 When you’re more often in fields you don’t know anything about, you’ll get better at playing Martian tennis.

 Lesson #3: Relying Only On Skills From a Single Field Can Be Catastrophic